dpatel698/CodingChallenges/README.md

 ## Acknowledgements

-A special thank you to [John Crickett's Coding Challenges](https://codingchallenges.substack.com/) for inspiring these projects and providing a platform to hone my skills.
+Thank you to [John Crickett's Coding Challenges](https://codingchallenges.substack.com/) for inspiring these projects and providing a platform to grow as an engineer and improve my skills.

 ## How to Use